gdamdam/awesome-decentralized-web/README.md

 ### Web
 * [ActivityPub](https://www.w3.org/TR/activitypub/) - open, decentralized social networking protocol based on Pump.io's ActivityPump protocol.
-* [Blockstack](https://blockstack.org/) - Blockstack is a new fully decentralized internet that comes with a full stack of open-source developer tools to build and bootstrap decentralized applications and protocol ecosystems.
 * [libdweb](https://github.com/mozilla/libdweb) - a community effort to implement experimental APIs enabling dweb protocols in Firefox. **Discontinued!**
-* [Mysterium Network](https://mysterium.network/) - open sourced network allowing anyone to rent their unused Network traffic, while providing a secure connection for those in need. `Whitepaper`
 * [remoteStorage](https://remotestorage.io/) - An open protocol for decoupling data from apps.
 * [Solid](https://solidproject.org/) - a proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.
 * [Webnative](https://fission.codes/) - JavaScript library that decouples user data from apps and hosts it on IPFS. **Discontinued!** (Fission shut down in 2024)